ScottLouvau/scottlouvau.github.io/content/KR/index.md

 L5:G7t3 E9p2 E7r4 x G6p E7y3 G6p2 E7x2
 ```

-Just like the long syntax, it's a level and then a sequence of steps.
+Just like the long syntax, it's a **level** and then a sequence of **steps**.
 In short form, the level has a colon ':' right after it.

-The steps are, again, a position name and an action.
+The steps are, again, a **position name** and an **action**.
 The position names don't need shortening, so you see the same "G7" as in the long form, "G7 Arti3".

 In short form, the actions are also reduced to one letter and one number.
-The letters are "P" for Barracks ("Paladins"), "R" for Archers ("Rangers"), "S" for Mages ("Sorcerers"), and "T" for Artillery ("Tesla").
+The letters are "p" for Barracks ("Paladins"), "r" for Archers ("Rangers"), "s" for Mages ("Sorcerers"), and "t" for Artillery ("Tesla").
 The numbers are the levels, like before, but levels "4" and "5" are the two top level towers (the one on the left and right, respectively, in the Steam release).

 So, "t3" is "Arti3" (Artillery level 3), and "r4" is "Rang" (Ranger's Hideout).